Myths About Homelessness

-In my own research, I have calculated that the rate of severe mental illness among the homeless (including families and children) is 13 to 15 percent.
+In some research, it has been calculated that the rate of severe mental illness among the homeless (including families and children) is 13 to 15 percent.
 Among the much smaller group of single adults who are chronically homeless, however, the rate reaches 30 to 40 percent.
 For this population, mental illness is clearly a barrier to exiting homelessness.

 But depending on a community’s resources, having a severe mental illness may, paradoxically, protect against homelessness.
-Poor people with severe psychiatric disabilities may have more means of support than other people in poverty because they are eligible for a modest federal disability income, Medicaid, and housing and support services designed specifically for them.
-Not so for the other childless singles — including ex-convicts, people with drug addictions and the able-bodied unemployed — who make up the majority of the nation’s homeless population.
+People with a low income and severe psychiatric disabilities may have more means of support than other people in poverty.
+This particular group may be eligible for a modest federal disability income, Medicaid, and housing and support services designed specifically for them.
+Specific resources that may not be available for other childless singles — including ex-convicts, people with drug addictions and the able-bodied unemployed — who make up the majority of the nation’s homeless population.

 6. Homeless people don’t work.

 According to a 2002 national study by the Urban Institute, about 45 percent of homeless adults had worked in the past 30 days — only 14 percentage points lower than the employment rate for the general population last month.
 The number of working homeless would probably be even higher if “off the books” work was included.
 Whether scavenging for scrap metal or staffing shelters, many homeless people adopt ingenious ways to subsist.

 A recent job loss is the second most common reason people say they became homeless.
 In a study done by professionals working with the homeless population, it was observed that a steep drop in earned income occurred in the year prior to the onset of homelessness.
 Interestingly, those people who return to work show a steep recovery in earned income, three years after their initial homeless spell.
 This preliminary data also suggests that about a third of the chronically homeless eventually end up working, thanks quite likely, to substance-abuse recovery.